 Walter Jackson Tweedell, referred in the newspaper accounts in this area as W. J. Tweedell, was born on January 4, 1876 in Gordon County, Georgia.2 His parents were James A. Tweedell (1836-1907) and Nancy E. Groover (1840-1919).
 His grandfather, A.W.H.
 Tweedell, judging by the prominence of his monument and the fact that he was a minister, was probably the preacher at the Sugar Valley Methodist Church in Sugar Valley, Gordon County, Georgia.

 In the 1880 census of Sugar Valley, Gordon, Georgia, James A. and Nancy E. Tweedle are enumerated, along with their children: Sion, 9, Maggie J., 7; Walter J., 5; Thomas A., 3, Ervin, 1; and James’ father, Alexander W.H., 67.
-According to Ervin G. Tweedell’s WWI draft card, he was born on May 25, 1879.3
+Ervin G. Tweedell was born on May 25, 1879.3

 The next appearance of Walter J. Tweedell is in the 1900 census of Cocoanut Grove precinct 4, in Florida.
 No doubt, he rode Flagler’s train to Miami and then walked further south.
 In that census, he and his brother Erving G. (Erving Groover) were living in the household of Charles and Melvina F. Gossman, with their children Henry A., Jesse E. and Charles W. Interestingly enough, there was another lodger living with the Gossmans of interest to those of us here in South Dade: Will Anderson, born in September 1878 in Indiana.